xmidt-org/talaria/README.md

 including information such as uptime and bytes sent.

 #### Get Devices - `/devices` endpoint
-Returns all the connected devices and their statistics.
+This will return a list of all the actively connected devices and their statistics.

 :warning: _Warning_: this is an expensive request.
 Use with caution.
 This is not recommended to be used in production.